-Last year we got to enjoy one of the biggest metal festivals of THE metal country Finland.
+Last year we got to celebrate the 20th anniversary of one of the biggest metal festivals of THE metal country Finland.
 Metalheads all over the world see Wacken Open Air as the Mecca for metal, so they should try to at least once visit and experience that festival in their mortal life.
 But personally I think we should add another of these life goals as a metal fan to the list.
 If you think metal, there’s a good chance you think of Finland or a band that comes from the land of 1000 lakes.
-There are quite a few festivals throughout the year, but the best one to pick would be Tuska Open Air, held every year in the beginning of July in the capital city Helsinki.
-For this year’s edition they promised an even bigger and more awesome event than before to celebrate their 20th anniversary, so what else can you do but be there?
+There are quite a few festivals throughout the year, but the best one to pick would be Tuska Open Air, held every year at the end of June/in the beginning of July in the capital city Helsinki.

 Another thing that makes Tuska pretty damn awesome, is the fact that they make sure that about 50% of the bands on the bill are Finnish.
-You can catch bigger names like Wintersun, Insomnium, Sonata Arctica, Amorphis and Apocalyptica (playing their anniversary set of Four Cellos Play Metallica), but also smaller and upcoming names like punkers Huora, psychedelic black metal outfit Oranssi Pazuzu or industrial metal from Fear of Domination.
+You can catch bigger names like Moonsorrow, but also smaller and upcoming names like Shiraz Lane, Blind Channel and Tyrantti.

 As I mentioned earlier, the festival takes place in Helsinki.
 The place where mayhem strikes down for 3 days is a spot called Suvilahti, which is the perfect setting for a metal festival since it’s an old power plant turned into an event area.
 The address closest to the entrance is Parrukatu 2-4 which should be about a 3 km walk from the city center.
 Since it’s really close to the center and there is no public parking for cars at the festival, the best way to arrive to Tuska is by metro.
 Helsinki City Transport website.
 The closest metro stop is Sörnäinen, a several hundred meters from the festival area.
 Use public transportation to get to Suvilahti: metro to Sörnäinen-station or tram (6, 7A/7B, 8) to “Kurvi” / Vilhovuori.
 You can also take the bus (68 and many more) from the central railway station.
 Approach the festival gate from Sörnäisten Rantatie, next to the ABC -gas station.
 An awesome new feature thing this year is an agreement with the public transport company to offer extra metro times to get to the center more easily after the last bands.
 No more overly cramped busses or walking all the way back anymore… hooray for that!